NoDivide/astrum/README.md

 sample_dark_background|boolean|Set the background of the component sample area to be a dark color. sample_background_color|string|Override sample background color.
 This option take precident over the dark background color. sample_min_height|integer|Astrum detects if a component is hidden at desktop or mobile resolutions by detecting the components rendered height.
 When it’s hidden in your project CSS, Astrum shows a message to this effect.
-If the component is absolutely positioned, it has no height so you can set a min-height with this option to ensure it is shown properly and Astrum messaging is shown correctly. sample_mobile_hidden|boolean|Typically used in conjunction with the `sample_min_height` option if a component is meant to be hidden at mobile resolutions set this option to true.
+If the component is absolutely positioned, it has no height so you can set a min-height with this option to ensure it is shown properly and Astrum messaging is shown correctly. disable_auto_sample_hiding|object|Astrum automatically detects if you've hidden a component at mobile or desktop resolutions in your stylesheets.
+You can disable this feature using this option.
+Add `show_on_mobile` and `show_on_desktop` keys to the object with boolean values to set how the component should behave.

 <a href=“#editing-components”></a>
 ## Editing Components